andrei021/100-days-of-code/r1-log.md

 ### Day 60
 • Completed section 10;

 • I've read more about Java Generics in Oracle's docs;

+• Fixing compile-time errors is easier than fixing runtime errors :wink:

 • Learned how to use (bounded) type parameters and built a mini-project in which I had to create generic classes :parking: